 - Leave for 2-3 days.
 Put leaves on paper towels and pat dry.

 Spray Paint Leaves: $3-6

 I’d seen this done in a Martha Stewart Living magazine years ago, but I wasn’t expecting it to look so amazing in real life.
 And the best part is you can use dry, ugly leaves for this project.
 I found the most beautiful results actually came from the leaves that were the most curled and crumpled.
 It was really cool to watch them completely transform with a few coats of spray paint, like miniature works of art.

-For drama, go with metallic gold or copper.
+For drama, go with metallic gold or copper spray paint.
 For fun, use purple or turquoise or red.
 They are obviously fragile, but could be stored in a plastic bin or just tossed at the end of the season.